rhomobile/rhomobile-docs/eb/en/edge/api/signature.md

 ###Fullscreen and In-line

-                        The signature capture feature can work in two visual modes, Fullscreen and In-line.
-The fullscreen variant has buttons to capture, clear and cancel the signature capture box, so the methods: "clear", "hide", "capture" don't need to be used.
+The signature capture feature can work in two visual modes, Full-screen and In-line.
+The full-screen variant has buttons to capture, clear and cancel the signature capture box, so the methods: "clear", "hide", "capture" don't need to be used.
 Whereas with the in-line signature capture, there are no such buttons so these will have to be designed into the app itself.

 ###Parameters which clear the signature
 The signature capture area is designed to be set up prior to capturing the signature, as such the following parameters will clear any current signature: "width", "height", "penColor", "bgColor".

 ###Page Navigation
 In Android, the state of the signature will not be cleared on page navigation whereas in Windows, the state of the signature is cleared.

-###Persistent Behaviour
+###Persistent Behavior
 While using "takeFullScreen" method, if we press Home button and re-launch the application the state won't be persisted in Android platform.